fewangsit/vue-developer-docs/docs/style-guide/code-consistency-guidelines.md

 1. **PascalCase**
    * **Use for:** Types, interfaces, and classes.
-   * **Reasoning:** PascalCase is typically used for types and classes to clearly distinguish them from variables and methods, making the code more readable and easier to follow.
    * **Example:**
      * `UserProfile`
      * `ApiResponse`
      * `ProductItem`
 2. **camelCase**
    * **Use for:** Variables, methods, and function names.
-   * **Reasoning:** camelCase is the standard convention for variables and functions to clearly differentiate them from types and classes.
    * **Example:**
      * `userProfile`
      * `getUserInfo()`